Khangxlei/Image-Recognition/README.md

 # Image-Recognition
-This is my DIY ML Project 2 as well as Final Project for ENG EC 530.
+This is a DIY ML Project.
 This README provides detailed instructions on how to set up a Python virtual environment for this project and how to run it.
 Following these steps ensures that all dependencies are managed locally and do not interfere with the global Python environment.

 ## Demo